golovewkin/angular-interview-questions/README.md

 42. ### What is an observable?
     An Observable is a unique Object similar to a Promise that can help manage async code.
 Observables are not part of the JavaScript language so we need to rely on a popular Observable library called RxJS.
     The observables are created using new keyword.

+Observables are declarative which provide support for passing messages between publishers and subscribers in your application.
+They are mainly used for event handling, asynchronous programming, and handling multiple values.
+In this case, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
+The subscribed consumer then receives notifications until the function completes, or until they unsubscribe.

     Let see the simple example of observable,
     ```javascript